afexer/apache-gunicorn-flask-socketio/README.md

 ## Setup:
 Make sure you have apache 2.4, MySql, and OpenSSL installed on your server

-You will need to create a MySql database named pysocket_db with the user: pysocket_admin and password: @Y0ur51t3!
+You will need to create a MySql database with the following:
+- DB Name: pysocket_db
+- User: pysocket_admin
+- Password: @Y0ur51t3!

-Or you can change the mysql connection setting in config/development.py, config/production.py, and config/testing.py
+(Or you can change the mysql connection setting in config/development.py, config/production.py, and config/testing.py)

 Edit the install_script.sh file and update the SITENAME, SITEPREFIX, PASSWORD, and SITE_IP_ADDRESS to your site info
 - If your site is developmentserver.com SITENAME would be developmentserver